tstrain199/fend_neighboorhood_map/Readme.md

 * Use of Google Maps API with markers and infowindows

 ### Features

-* Locations of Jazz music in the NYC metro map_area
+* Venues that feature Jazz music in the NYC metro map_area
-* Selectable source of locations (default or TicketMaster)
+* Selectable source of venues (default or TicketMaster)
-* Ability to filter the Location list
+* Ability to filter the venue list
-* Clickable list and markers display image and phone number of location
+* Clickable list and markers display image and phone number of venue

 ## How To